-Development of the mouse began in the early 1960s by SRI’s Douglas Engelbart, while he was exploring the interactions between humans and computers.
+Development of the mouse began in the early 1960s by SRI International’s Douglas Engelbart, while he was exploring the interactions between humans and computers.
 Bill English, then the chief engineer at SRI, built the first computer mouse prototype in 1964.
 Designs with multiple buttons soon followed.

 A single wheel or a pair of wheels was used to translate the motion of the mouse into cursor movement on the screen.
 Engelbart was named the inventor on the basic patent for what was then called the “X-Y Position Indicator for a Display System.”
 The patent was filed in 1967 and issued in 1970.

 Recognized for its impact on computing and the world, the 1968 event has been dubbed “the mother of all demos“.

 For Engelbart, the mouse was one part of a much larger technological system aimed at facilitating organizational learning and global online collaboration.
 When he was a graduate student in electrical engineering, Engelbart began to imagine ways in which all sorts of information could be displayed on the screens of cathode ray tubes, and he dreamed of “flying” through a variety of information spaces.